nkp521/stonks-indicators/user-stories.md

 As a user, I want to view a second chart beside the first so that I can compare two stocks.

 **Details**
 Include a toggle button to show/hide a second chart container.
 When enabled, a second input box and chart will appear.
 Each chart updates independently using its own symbol input.
-This uses a click event listener.

 ## Feature 4: Change Timeframes